 Some of these exercises can easily be done at home and don’t require equipment, but caution is advised.
-Limit the amount of repetitions until you become accustomed to doing exercise.
+Limit the number of repetitions until you become accustomed to doing exercise.
 Start slow and work up, without straining yourself.
+Before exercising, ensure that you are having foods that preserve your energy and stamina.
 Remember, men and women’s bodies accumulate and store fat in different ways, so not all exercises are one size fits all.

 1. Push ups:

 To build up muscle and strength in arms and shoulders.
 Lie flat on your face, arms under your chest, palms flat of the floor.
 Toes pressed flat on the floor too.
 Simply push with your arms and raise your body, keeping your back straight and balanced on your toes.
 When you have raised your body to the full extent of your arms, lower yourself again, in a controlled manner, until your chest almost reaches the floor and repeat.

 Essentially the same as push ups.
 They strengthen arms and shoulder muscles.
 A variation on push ups.
 Grasp an overhead bar with your hands a little wider than your shoulders and pull yourself up until your chin is level with the bar.
 Lower yourself slowly down and start again.